 Probably the most important part of the car washing process to avoid water spots, which are mineral deposits that etch into the cars paintwork.
 You can dry the car using many methods such as a leaf blower but I prefer using a completely clean microfiber car drying towel.

 Begin by drying the windows and mirrors first then move to the roof as water will most likely drip onto other panels.
 Dry your car using the least amount of pressure possible and ensuring all water is absorbed.
 Dry your wheels with a completely different designated chamois.

 Car Wash Scratched My Car What To Do?

 Either you have not washed your car for a while or someone else washed your car, you may notice new scratches or swirl marks.
 Sadly, the more you wash your car, the more risk you put on the paintwork of getting scratched.
 However following the correct method, the risk is very small.

 If you notice scratches or swirl marks you have two options to rectify the defect.
-The first option is the completely remove the defect using proper car polish and cutting compounds that remove a very fine layer of the clear coat to reveal a glossy defect free paintwork.
+The first option is the completely remove the defect using car paint scratch remover or via using various cutting compounds that remove a very fine layer of the clear coat.

 How To Keep Your Car Clean?